rexbean/Angular/angular.md

     + This will be called whenever the content which will be  projected to the ng-content has been initialized.
     + Not only the component but also the part in the parent component which will be added into the component.
 - **ngAfterContentChecked**
-    + It will be called every time the projected content has been checked.
+    + It will be called every time the projected content has been checked, which means the after each check detection cycle.
 - **ngAfterViewInit**
     + It will be called after the component's view and child views has been initialized ---> (has been rendered).
 - **ngAfterViewChecked**